Marvelous, meet miraculous

 I did no original research for this!
 It’s all available for you already, via Wikipedia, TV Tropes, and tons of articles like The Super Miracle of Captain Marvelman! and Comic book a day: Day 16 – Captain Marvel #1.
 This post is mostly my native urge to put information into visual timelines with added pictures.

 It does provide a solid piece of the concepts I’ve been working out via Looking for a hero, Striking twice, some day, The true stalwart, Super, thanks for asking, and We got this.
 Who or what is Superman, when there is no “is?”
-A great deal of it lies in this historical tangle and tug-of-war and loophole game across not two, but seven comics companies and sequentially, at least a dozen owners.
+A great deal of it lies in this historical tangle and tug-of-war and loophole game across not two, but eight comics companies and sequentially, at least a dozen owners.

 Here’s what you see there.
 Superman gets published by DC, synthesizing all manner of pulp and Sunday funnies material into a striking new concept.
 Fawcett immediately creates a superhero character, who I suggest was not so much an expy as a competitive alternative: he has way more powers, can fly, and operates at a more cosmic and magical scale.
 Perhaps aided by all this glam, Captain Marvel outcompetes Superman throughout the 1940s, gaining a “family” of female and child versions and moving directly into film serial format, which if you think about it, is a pretty big deal right out of the gate like that.